A lab found asbestos in some children's makeup products sold by Claire's

 The company is conducting its own testing on the products

-In 2017, Claire’s took nine makeup products off the shelves following a report by CNN affiliate WJAR-TV that tremolite asbestos was found in the makeup.
+The international retailer Claire’s Stores Inc. said it took nine makeup products off the shelves following a report by CNN affiliate WJAR-TV that tremolite asbestos was found in the makeup.

 If swallowed or inhaled, tremolite asbestos can lead to lung damage and cancer, including mesothelioma, an aggressive and deadly form of cancer.

 In a statement Friday, Claire’s said initial testing found the cosmetics to be asbestos-free, but that “out of an abundance of caution, additional testing is underway.”

 “We have also confirmed that the talcum ingredient supply is from a certified asbestos-free European vendor,” the statement added.

 Claire’s announced Wednesday it had “retained an independent laboratory to test the cited products in order to determine whether the recent news reports (of asbestos in the makeup) are accurate.
 In the interim, we have stopped sales of the products and are issuing full refunds to concerned customers.
 As always, the safety of our customers and products is our top priority.”

 The full list of products pulled by Claire’s can be found here.
 It includes Ultimate Mega Make Up Set, Metallic Hot Pink Glitter 48 Piece Makeup Set, Pink Glitter Cellphone Makeup Compact, Bedazzled Rainbow Heart Makeup Set, Rainbow Bedazzled Star Make Up Set, Rainbow Glitter Heart Shaped Makeup Set, Mint Glitter Make Up Set, Rainbow Bedazzled Rectangle Make Up Set and Pink Glitter Palette with Eyeshadow & Lip Gloss.